Hard times are coming!

 - You have the right to make one phone call.
 If you choose to call your lawyer, the police cannot hear your conversation.

 - Memorize your “A-Number” – also known as your “Alien Registration Number.”
 Click here to see where you can find this number.
 It’s really important to share this number with your lawyer or family members so that they can locate you if you get detained.

 - Do not try to explain your situation to ICE agents; remain silent.
 Your lawyer is the only person you should talk to about your immigration status.
 If ICE agents try to scare or push you to answer their questions, don’t give in.
 Stay silent until you can speak to your lawyer.

-- Ask your lawyer about the effect of a criminal conviction or plea on your immigration status.
+- Get clear with your lawyer.
+Ask your lawyer about the effect of a criminal conviction or plea on your immigration status.

-- Do NOT disclose any information about your immigration status, where you were born, or where you are from to ICE agents.
+- Watch what you say to ICE agents.
+Do NOT disclose any information about your immigration status, where you were born, or where you are from to ICE agents.

 - Do NOT sign any paper without consulting your lawyer first.
 Read every single thing they give you in full.
 If you can’t read it or understand it, ask for an interpreter.